GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Method

 \subsubsection{Faithfully Recognizing What You've Seen}

-In molecular structure images from papers and patents, many abbreviated structures (e.g., Ph for phenyl, Pr for propyl, Bu for butyl, as shown in Figure ~\ref{fig:prediction}) are common.
+In molecular structure images from papers and patents, many abbreviated structures (e.g., Ph for phenyl, Pr for propyl, Bu for butyl, as shown in Figure~\ref {fig:prediction_abbr}) are common.
 While these abbreviations improve readability and conciseness, they present challenges for OCSR tasks.
+Existing works (\cite{qian2023molscribe,chen2024molnextr}) use annotations (from MOL files) with fully expanded molecular graphs in their patent training data.
+This mismatch can confuse models, leading to errors when predicting expanded forms for abbreviations seen in images (Figure ~\ref{fig:prediction_hd}).

 We propose treating these abbreviations as "super atoms" rather than expanding them.
 This \textit{faithfully recognizing what you've seen} approach ensures consistency between images and annotations, optimizing model learning, and significantly enhancing generalization capability.

-Existing works\cite{qian2023molscribe,chen2024molnextr} have significant shortcomings: their patent training data include images with many abbreviated structures, but the annotations (from MOL files) use fully expanded molecular graphs.
-This mismatch can confuse models, leading to errors when predicting expanded forms for abbreviations seen in images (Figure ~\ref{fig:prediction}).
-To address this, we designed a data correction pipeline that aligns annotations with images by representing abbreviated functional groups as superatoms (single nodes) in the ground truth graph (as detailed in Section~\ref{sec:data_correction_pipeline}).
-This correction resolves the misalignment, providing more accurate supervision for model learning.